vbmacher/dynamic/README.markdown

 to 'test' my abilities to do a dynamic translator.
 I was not plannig to continue the project, but my interest has been increased so now you may expect some inovations, additions and new techniques testing.

-TODO plans you find in the file called same way.
 If you have any questions, just ask me.

 License